 To = Time to open a mold and eject the part (these can overlap and together make up total open time)

-Custom components for the molding process, should be designed and engineered by an experienced industrial designer or engineer.
-Producing a dimensional and stable part requires many factors to be considered.
+Custom components for the molding process should be designed and engineered by an experienced industrial designer or engineer.
+Producing a dimensionally accurate and stable part requires many factors to be considered.
 Failure to follow the design guidelines for injection molding can end up with undesirable results.
-Many factors to consider are as follows;

 There are many design guidelines for plastic parts, these are just to name a few.
 See (Design Guidelines) for more information.

-Once tooling sourced, an experienced mold maker will carefully select aluminum, steel or both to construct the best performance for the injection mold as possible.
+Once tooling is sourced, an experienced mold maker will carefully select aluminum, steel or both to construct the best performance for the injection mold as possible.
 There are many factors to consider when engineering a mold.
-These factors include; cooling (temperature control), cost, high or low volume life cycle and geometry complexity.
+These factors include cooling (temperature control), cost, high or low volume life cycle and geometric complexity.
 Following the design guidelines for plastic injection molding will help keep costs down.

-Injection Molding service Companies use two main methods to manufacture molds: standard machining and EDM.
-Standard Machining, in its conventional form, has historically been the method of building injection molds with a knee mill.
-With technological development, CNC machining became the predominant means of making more complex molds with more accurate mold details in less time than traditional methods.
+Injection molding service companies use two main methods to manufacture molds: standard Computer Numerically Controlled (CNC) milling and Electrical Discharge Machining (EDM).
+CNC machining has become the predominant means of making more complex molds with more accurate mold details in less time than traditional methods.

-The electrical discharge machining (EDM) spark erosion process has become widely used in mold making.
-Most injection molding companies have EDM service in house, as it is essential to the mold build process of complex molds.
+The electrical discharge machining (EDM), also known as spark erosion process, has become widely used in mold making.
+Most injection molding companies have EDM service in–house, as it is essential to the mold build process of complex molds.
 EDM allows the formation of injection molded shapes which are difficult to machine, such as square corners or ribs.

-Custom Injection Molds can be very expensive to manufacture.
-One of the key factors driving up cost is the tool material selection.
-Typically molds constructed out of steel would cost more than double than that of aluminum, due to the much slower machining process.
+Custom injection molds can be very expensive to manufacture.
+One of the key factors that drive up the mold cost is the tool material selection.
+Typically molds constructed out of steel would cost more than double than that of aluminum due to a much slower machining process.
 High volume projects typically require steel because of its wear resistance.
-However, with the advancement made in alloy blends, higher grade aluminum such as QC-7 and QC-10 aircraft aluminum has closed the gap on the durability between steel and aluminum.
-These molds can produce hundreds of thousands of parts in a life cycle, with no wear.
+With advancements made in alloy blends, higher grade aluminum such as QC-7 and QC-10 aircraft aluminum has closed the gap on the durability ratio between steel and aluminum.
+These molds can produce hundreds of thousands of parts in a life cycle with no wear.

-Aluminum tools also offer quick turnaround and faster cycles because of better heat dissipation for cooling.
-This can result in cost savings on the production parts as well, because most of the shot cycle consists of cooling time.
-The aluminum tool can also be coated for better wear resistance to fiberglass reinforced materials and add life to the tool and engineered with steel components for high wear areas of the tool.
+Aluminum tools offer quick turnaround times and faster cycles because of better heat dissipation for cooling.
+This can result in cost savings on the production parts as well because most of the shot cycle consists of cooling time.
+The aluminum tool can also be coated for better wear resistance.

-The cost of plastic injection molds depends on a very large set of factors ranging from number of cavities, size of the parts, complexity, life of the project, surface finishes and many others.
+The cost of plastic injection molds depend upon a very large set of factors ranging from the number of cavities, size of the parts, complexity, life of the project, surface finishes and many others.
 The initial tooling cost can be high, however the piece part cost is low, as with greater quantities the overall price decreases.
-With the expanding global market, many injection molding service companies have found ways through technology and processes and quality systems such as ISO-9000, to drastically reduce the cost of tooling and parts..
+With the expanding global market, many injection molding service companies have found ways through technology and processes and quality systems such as ISO-9000, to drastically reduce the cost of tooling and parts.

-There are two types of injection molding machines, Electric and Hydraulic.
-While in the past hydraulic machines ruled the industry, today electric presses are fast becoming the molding machine of choice.
+There are two types of injection molding machines: electric and hydraulic.
+Previously, hydraulic machines were predominately used in the industry.
+Today electric presses are fast becoming the molding machine of choice.
 The reason for this is because electric presses use far less energy and are nearly 100% repeatable.
 While the cost of an all electric machine is typically 30% higher than a hydraulic presses, higher demand is closing the gap on cost.
-It is estimated that in the next 20 years, hydraulic machines will be a thing of the past, as more injection molding companies are making the switch to stay competitive.
+It is estimated that in the future, hydraulic machines will be a thing of the past, as more injection molding companies are making the switch to stay competitive.

-Presses come in a wide range of sizes knows as tonnage.
 Injection Molding machines are rated by tonnage, ranging from less than 5 tons to 6000 tons.
-The tonnage is the reference of the amount of clamping force that the machine can exert.
-The clamp force keeps the mold closed during the injection molding process.
-The clamp force required is determined by the projected area of the custom part being molded.
-This projected area is multiplied by a clamp force of from 2 to 8 tons for each square inch of the projected areas.
-Polymers that have a high melt temperature and or low viscosity, will require more injection pressure to fill the mold, thus more clamp tonnage is needed to hold the mold closed.
+The tonnage is the reference of clamping force that the machine can exert to keep the core and cavity of the mold closed during the molding process.
+The clamp force required is determined by the projected area of the part being molded.

 - Electronic Housings